Stitching Monte Carlo samples: Examples

 \subsubsection{Stitching of \texorpdfstring{$\PW$}{W}+jets samples by \texorpdfstring{$N_{\jet}$}{Njet} and \texorpdfstring{$\HT$}{HT}}

-This example extends the example given in Section~\ref{sec:WJets_vs_Njet}.
+This example extends the previous example.
 It demonstrates the stitching procedure based on two observables, $N_{\jet}$ and $\HT$.
 The exclusive samples are simulated for jet multiplicities of $N_{\jet} = 1$, $2$, $3$, and $4$ and for $\HT$ in the ranges $70$-$100$, $100$-$200$, $200$-$400$, $400$-$600$, $600$-$800$, $800$-$1200$, $1200$-$2500$, and $> 2500$~\GeV (up to the kinematic limit).
 We refer to the exclusive samples produced in slices of $N_{\jet}$ as the ``$N_{\jet}$-samples'' and to the samples simulated in ranges in $\HT$ as the ``$\HT$-samples''.
 The inclusive sample contains events with jet multiplicities between $0$ and $4$ and covers the full range in $\HT$.
 The number of events in the $\HT$-samples are given in Table~\ref{tab:samples_WJets_vs_Njet_and_HT}.
 The information for the inclusive sample and for the $N_{\jet}$-samples is the same as for the previous example and is given in Table~\ref{tab:samples_and_probabilities_WJets_vs_Njet}.

 The corresponding PS regions $i$, defined in the plane of $N_{\jet}$ versus $\HT$, are shown in Fig.~\ref{fig:regions_WJets_vs_Njet_and_HT}.
-In total, the probabilities $P^{i}$ and $P_{j}^{i}$ and the corresponding stitching weights $w^{i}$ are computed for $45$ separate PS regions.
+In total, the probabilities $P_{\incl}^{i}$ and $P_{j}^{i}$ and the corresponding stitching weights $s^{i}$ are computed for $45$ separate PS regions.

-In some of the $45$ PS regions, the probabilities $P^{i}$ are rather low, on the level of $10^{-7}$.
-In order to reduce the statistical uncertainties on the probabilities $P^{i}$ and $P_{j}^{i}$ as much as possible, we compute these probabilities using the following procedure: For all regions $i$ of PS that are covered only by the inclusive sample, and by none of the $\HT$- or $N_{\jet}$-samples, we obtain the probability $P^{i}$ by determining the fraction of events in the inclusive sample that fall into PS region $i$.
-For PS regions $i$ that are covered by the inclusive sample and by one or more $N_{\jet}$- or $\HT$-samples, we determine the probabilities $P^{i}$ and $P_{j}^{i}$ by the method of least squares~\cite{Cowan:1998ji}.
-When applying the least-squares method, we make the assumption that the following relation holds:
+In some of the $45$ PS regions, the probabilities $P_{\incl}^{i}$ are rather low, on the level of $10^{-7}$.
+In order to reduce the statistical uncertainties on the probabilities $P_{\incl}^{i}$ and $P_{j}^{i}$, we compute these probabilities using the following procedure: For all regions $i$ of PS that are covered by the inclusive sample and by one or more $N_{\jet}$- or $\HT$-samples, we determine the probabilities $P_{\incl}^{i}$ and $P_{j}^{i}$ by the method of least squares~\cite{Cowan:1998ji}.
+Details of the computation are given in the appendix.
+The probability $P_{\incl}^{0}$ for the PS region $N_{\jet} = 0$ and $\HT < 70$~\GeV, which is solely covered by the inclusive sample, is computed according to the relation $P_{\incl}^{0} = 1 - \sum_{i=1}^{44} \, P_{\incl}^{i}$.
+The numerical values of the probabilities $P_{\incl}^{i}$ and $P_{j}^{i}$ obtained by the least-square method and of the stitching weights $s^{i}$, computed according to Eq.~(\ref{eq:weight_incl_simplified}), are given in Tables~\ref{tab:probabilities_WJets_vs_Njet_and_HT} and~\ref{tab:weights_WJets_vs_Njet_and_HT}.